theodox/theodox.github.io/pelican/content/publications/submit.md

 [![](http://www.gdconf.com/img/logos/download/gdc_logo.jpg)](http://www.gdconf.com/img/logos/download/gdc_logo.jpg)

-Tech artists are an important part of GDC: sharing knowledge, inspring people to work smarter, and teaching better ways to get things done are what we do all the time -- doing a talk is just taking your day job on the road.
-So hurry up and get those proposals together!

-After the jump I've reposted an article I did for _Game Developer _ back in 2008 which outlines some of the things I think make for a good GDC talk.  _Update: I added a longish list of stuff that has changed since the original 2008 article in the comments - in particular, don't forget to read the new submission guidelines and don't forget 25 minute talks if you're getting your feet wet_
+>> Tech artists are an important part of GDC: sharing knowledge, inspring people to work smarter, and teaching better ways to get things done are what we do all the time -- doing a talk is just taking your day job on the road.
+This article originally appeared in for [Game Developer](http://www.gamasutra.com/topic/game-developer) back in 2008.
+I've added notes inline to indicated things that have changed since the article first appeared.
+In particular, don't forget to read the new submission guidelines and don't forget 25 minute talks if you're getting your feet wet!

 ## Why it matters

 GDC is important because it is one of the few institutions devoted to spreading that knowledge around, instead of hoarding it.
 Older business has have professional schools and academic wings that help to keep them vibrant, and though we are gradually evolving these sorts of things as well we are still, on the whole we still have to do the spade work ourselves.